Geology of Finland: Economic geology

 Most of Finland's metallic ores formed in the Paleoproterozoic during the Svecofennian orogeny or during the period of complex extensional tectonics that preceded it.

 Non-metallic resources

-Non-metallic resources Finland include phosphorus that has been mined at the Siilinjärvi carbonatite since 1979, the outcrop being originally discovered in 1950.
+Non-metallic resources Finland include phosphorus (from apatite) that has been mined at the Siilinjärvi carbonatite since 1979, the outcrop being originally discovered in 1950.
 The bedrock of Finland contain various types of gemstones.
 The Lahtojoki kimberlite has gem quality garnet and diamond xenocrysts.

 Finland has a thriving quarrying industry.
 Finnish dimension stone has been used historically for buildings in Helsinki and imperial Russia's Saint Petersburg and Reval.
 Today, the main importers of Finnish stone are China, Germany, Italy and Sweden.
 The dimension stone quarried in Finland includes granites, such as the wiborgite variety of rapakivi granite, and marble.
 Soapstone from Finland's schist zone is also quarried for use in ovens.